HTML Previewer

 - Pre-built templates

-- Download as HTML file
+- Download as a single complete HTML file

 Can I use external libraries?